-Table 5.6 General Overview of Technical Evaluation there is no requirement that all committee members reach agreement on a score for a particular question.
+Table 5.6 General Overview of Technical Evaluation • If an evaluator determines it may be necessary to request written clarification from a supplier, this request must be submitted to the issuing officer for review and release to the supplier. • The issuing officer is responsible for coordinating receipt of written requests from the suppliers and the prompt distribution of these requests to the evaluation com- mittee.
+Step 3: Initial Evaluation Res- ults After completing the initial evaluation, each evaluation com- mittee member must submit his/her evaluation documents to the issuing officer.
+Once the issuing officer has assembled all evaluation documents from the evaluation committee, the issuing officer will schedule a Validation meeting.
+Step 4: Other Evaluation Activ- ities Conduct other evaluation activities as applicable (Section 5.6.5 Additional Evaluation Activities).
+Step 5: Val- idation The evaluation committee will convene to discuss the results of the independent scoring.
+As a result of this discussion, a committee member may modify his/her scoring; however, there is no requirement that all committee members reach agreement on a score for a particular question.
 Any changes to scoring based on discussions, and additional comments must be documented in SPD-EP013 Master Technical Evalu- ation Template .
 Each evaluation committee members' score for each question will be added together and the issuing officer will average the individual scores to determine the sup- plier's score for that particular question.
 Step 6: Con- solidated Evalu- ation Once the evaluation committee has completed the validation process, the issuing officer will finalize SPD-EP013 Master Technical Evaluation Template .
-In addition, the issuing officer will complete the cost evaluation ( Section 5.6.3.2.2 RFP Cost Scoring ) and enter the cost scores into the template as well.
+In addition, the issuing officer will complete the cost evaluation (Section 5.6.3.2.2 RFP Cost Scoring) and enter the cost scores into the template as well.
 Step 7: Results Discussion Once Step 6 is complete, the issuing officer may share the consolidated evaluation results with the evaluation com- mittee and discuss whether negotiations are recommended.
 Step 8: Nego- tiations (if any) and Rescoring In the event the evaluation committee determines nego- tiations are recommended, negotiations may be conducted subject to the issuing officer's compliance with the provisions of Section 5.8.1 RFP Rounds of Negotiations .